BerndGewehr/node-red-wws2zoom/README.md

 I replaced the credentials in the code with dummy names like zoomClientSecret or zoomClientId, so have a look at it to replace it appropriately.

-You my have to install the ew app by clicking "install" in the follwoing URL:
+You my have to install the new app by clicking "install" in the follwoing URL:

 `https://<myNodeRedHost>/zoom/install`